nikkorn/mistreevous/README.md

     }
 }`;

-/** Create a character that we will be modelling the behaviour for. */ const character = {
+/** Create an entity that we will be modelling the behaviour for. */ const entity = {
     Walk: () => {
         console.log("walking!");
         return State.SUCCEEDED;